yuva03-max/ai-chatbot-o.2/README.md

 An SVG icon representing the chatbot is included in the repository as `chatbot-icon.svg`.
 You can use this icon in your project for branding or visual representation.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing

-Feel free to submit issues or pull requests if you want to contribute to the project!